i18next/i18next-gitbook/misc/the-history-of-i18next.md

 Helping developers to get their applications translated is great - but there is more to it.

-* How do you integrate any translation services / agency?
+* How do you integrate any translation services / agencies?
 * How do you keep track of new or removed content?
-* How you handle proper versioning?
+* How do you handle proper versioning?
-* How you deploy translation changes without deploying your complete application?
+* How do you deploy translation changes without deploying your complete application?
 * and a lot more...

 ### [locize](https://locize.com) to the rescue